 To date, I have performed in excess of 3,000 endoscopies (100-120 each year); 2,000 laparoscopic (keyhole) operations (120-140 each year); 1,200 hernia operations (60-70 each year); 800 stomach operations (50 each year) in both my NHS and private practice.

-I am one of the two General Surgery representatives on the Spire Leicester Medical Advisory Committee.
 I am the Core Surgery Training Programme Director for the East Midlands (South).
 This involves overseeing the training of young surgeons in the formative years shortly after medical school.
 I run and convene the patient support group for patients who have undergone stomach and oesophageal surgery for cancer.
 The group meets every three months at "Coping with Cancer", Helen Webb House, Leicester, LE3 0HH.

 I have recently been promoted to Honorary Professor within the University of Leicester (2015), in recognition of past and future contributions to research and teaching.
 In recognition of my sustained commitment to teaching, I have been made a Senior Fellow with the Higher Education Academy (2014).